infinimesh/infinimesh/docs/docs/REST/REST-Device.md

 Pre-Requisites:

 1. You need valid user credentials for the applications to obtain token (Refer [here](https://infinitedevices.github.io/infinimesh/docs/#/REST/GenerateToken#how-to-obtain-the-token) on how to generate a token)
-2. You need a namesapce with a valid device in it
+2. You need a namespace with a valid device in it

 Steps: